1976 Washington Star International

 The 1976 Washington Star International was a men's tennis tournament and was played on outdoor clay courts.
 It was categorized as a four star tournament and was part of the 1976 Grand Prix circuit.
-It was the 8th edition of the tournament and was held in Washington, D.C. from July 19 through July 26, 1976.
-Jimmy Connors won the singles title.
+It was the 8th edition of the tournament and was held in Washington, D.C. from July 19 through 26, 1976.
+Second-seeded Jimmy Connors won the singles title.